Abdulzizi/Abdulzizi/README.md

 - 🌱 I’m currently learning **NextJs, Payment Gateaway**

-- 👨‍💻 All of my projects are available at [https://portfolio-abdulzizi-zeta.vercel.app/](https://portfolio-abdulzizi-zeta.vercel.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://abdulzizi.vercel.app/)

 - 💬 Ask me about **Backend Web**